 These joints are almost always placed in external installations because the concrete surface does not expand as much indoors and with air conditioning.

 Also, read: What Is Admixture | Types of Admixtures

 The construction joints will allow you to pour the concrete in stages and control the positioning of the slab according to your needs.

-Concrete Contraction Joints–
+3. Concrete Contraction Joints–

 The contraction joints should be placed to produce panels as square as possible and never exceed a length/width ratio of 1 1/2 to 1.
 The joints are usually spaced at distances equal to 24 to 30 times the thickness of the slab.

 Joint spacing greater than 15 feet requires the use of load transfer devices.
 Contraction joints can be machined on the concrete surface at the time of laying.

 Joints can also be sawn on the hardened concrete surface.
 It is important to understand that the more the saw is postponed, the greater the potential for cracks to be established before the saw is completed.

 Building decorative concrete joints require a little more planning and careful execution.

 The joint must penetrate at least 1/4 of the surface to ensure that cracks are carefully controlled.
 You only need to cut the stamped design pattern to ensure that the joints are not visible from the surface.